siterig/statamic-mailerlite/DOCUMENTATION.md

 ### Install the add-on

-The recommended way to install this add-on is via the Statamic Marketplace or in the Control Panel in Statamic.
-Alternatively you can use composer in your project root:
+You should install via the Statamic Marketplace at [https://statamic.com/addons/siterig/mailerlite](https://statamic.com/addons/siterig/mailerlite) or you can use composer in your project root:

 ```
   composer require siterig/mailerlite
 ```

-Statamic will automatically register the add-on.

 ### Add your MailerLite API key to the `.env` file